2011 Malaysian Open

 The 2011 BMW Malaysian Open was a tennis tournament played on outdoor hard courts.
 It was the second edition of the Malaysian Open and was an International tournament on the 2011 WTA Tour.
 This was also the first edition of the tournament to be sponsored by BMW.
-The tournament took place from February 28 to March 6 at the Bukit Kiara Equestrian and Country Resort.
+The tournament took place from 28 February through 6 March 2011 at the Bukit Kiara Equestrian and Country Resort.

-The event was headlined by the participation of World No. 5 and French Open reigning champion Francesca Schiavone, World No. 15 Marion Bartoli, former World No. 1 Dinara Safina, the defending champion and World No. 22, Alisa Kleybanova and World No. 30 Lucie Šafářová among others.
+The event was headlined by the participation of world No. 5 and French Open reigning champion Francesca Schiavone, World No. 15 Marion Bartoli, former world No. 1 Dinara Safina, the defending champion and world No. 22, Alisa Kleybanova and world No. 30 Lucie Šafářová among others.
+Unseeded Jelena Dokić won the singles title.

 Finals

 Singles

 AUS Jelena Dokić defeated CZE Lucie Šafářová, 2–6, 7–6^{(11–9)}, 6–4.